North Carolina voters look set to pass same-sex marriage ban

 By Wade Rawlins

-Raleigh, North Carolina North Carolina voters could deal a blow to efforts across the country to expand gay marriage rights if they approve a state constitutional amendment on Tuesday to ban same-sex marriage and civil unions.
+Raleigh, N.C., May 8 North Carolina voters could deal a blow to efforts across the country to expand gay marriage rights if they approve a state constitutional amendment on Tuesday to ban same-sex marriage and civil unions.

 The state is the only one in the Southeast without such a constitutional prohibition, though same-sex marriage is already outlawed by statute.